 If you are looking for a darker Home Alone, Deadly Games is your huckleberry.
 The scary Santa is really creepy and will have you thinking twice about encouraging a lurker to access your house while you sleep.
 Even if they do leave gifts.
 Watching this will no doubt spark a conversation about whether or not it was ripped off by Home Alone as this movie was released one year before.
 Word of warning at around the 35-minute mark out down those chili dogs because a real dog has a real bad day.
 Animal lovers should look away.

 Do not forget to tune into the Horror Pod Class and their weekly podcast on all things horror and science fiction, you might just learn something.
-Look for our newest podcast called Drafting Horror.
-Every two weeks the hosts draft two top-five lists in a specific subgenre and then debate to the death.
-JK, mostly they crack jokes and give fun and obscure facts about the films.
-The movies must be available for streaming so it’s a great place to learn more about all your favorites on Shudder.
-It’s something new every other week.
 Just for Signal Horizon readers, we have a free trial that lasts twice as long as their normal offer.
 Signal Horizon readers can sign up for a 30-day free trial using the link below.
 Tell us what you think and let us know if you find something in the streaming service that warrants further discussion.

 I hope we have given you some new movies to consider.
 Snuggle down and enjoy the Best Christmas Horror Movies on Shudder.
 Let us know what you enjoyed this weekend.
 Don’t forget to use the promo code SIGNAL for a whole month free!
-Catch us back each week with a new Shudder list.
+Find all our Shudder list‘s here.